 In 2019, about 22% of the incoming class were minority students, using the traditional definition of race and ethnicity.
 And our student body is made up of about 39% male and 61% female.

-Beyond these traditional definitions comes a more multi-layered definition of “diversity,” which can be derived from economic levels, regional differences, physical challenges, family dynamics, ages, military backgrounds, high school or undergraduate experiences and more.
+Our students represent a variety of economic levels, regional differences, physical challenges, family dynamics, ages, military backgrounds, high school or undergraduate experiences and more.

 Our 2019 incoming class was composed of 32% out-of-state students.

 Many of our students are First Gen, the first in their families to go to college, yet many follow generations of scholars.
 Some have families of their own, and for many, this is their first time away from home.

 One of our student organizations, National Organization of Minority Architects Students (NOMAS), is dedicated to cultural pluralism and seeks to provide a collective voice for underrepresented students by building a sense of community.

 And through our active student exchange program, we host close to 20 international students each year, adding another layer of diversity to the studios.

 In 2010, 2013 and 2017, three of our students earned the Gensler Diversity Scholarship, Asia Dixon, Tabitha Darko and Mustapha Williams, respectively.
 Founded by Gensler to cultivate a more diverse professional culture, the scholarship empowers African-American students to make a vivid impression on the architectural profession.
 Candidates are evaluated on their creative rigor, compelling designs and commitment to user-driven innovation.